ThomasOliver545/development-base-concepts/resolvers/2024/video-structure.md

 ## Acceptance Criteria:
 1. Angular Setup
-2. Angular Frontend and NestJS Backend should be started via one script, but can also be started separately
+2. Angular Frontend and NestJS Backend should be started separately
 3. Angular resolver should be executed before hitting a route and fetch data from the backend via a service
 4. While our resolver/service is fetching the data from the backend a loading spinner should be displayed
-5.